adrianaladera/SolidState-dont-Evaporate/help_me_docs/very_sexy_VASP_doc.md

 - [What is a hybrid functional?](https://www.vasp.at/wiki/index.php/Category:Hybrid_functionals)
 - [How the hell do I include a hybrid functional in my INCAR](https://www.vasp.at/wiki/index.php/List_of_hybrid_functionals)

-# INCAR Tags
+# Choosing the right INCAR tags
 A full list of INCAR tags can be found [here](https://www.vasp.at/wiki/index.php?title=Category:INCAR_tag&pageuntil=LREAL#mw-pages).

-- `SIGMA`: 0.03 if system unknown (metal, cond, semicond), insulators/semiconductors = 0.1, metals = 0.05
-- `ISTART`: 0 if new job, 1 for continuation jobs (i.e. band structure and DOS, which obtain CHGCAR from the SCF calculation)
+### `EDIFFG`
+when positive, this is the condition to break the ionic relaxation loop when the change in energy is < EDIFF.
+When negative, this is the break condition when the total net force on an atom is < |EDIFFG|.
+A good rule of thumb is to select -EDIFFG no larger than 0.05 ev/Å, though in many cases this may be entirely too large, especially for flexible materials.
+MOF materials often use 0.03 eV/Å, whereas many recommend using 0.01 eV/Å. For vibrational calculations however, smaller forces on the atoms may have to be used instead, though this can greatly increase the computational time.
+0.001 eV/Å is more than low enough for phonon calculations, but will certainly take much longer.
+### `ENCUT`
+ENCUT is the energy cutoff when running a VASP calculation.
+By default, ENCUT is determined by the ENMAX (or ENMIN, whichever is larger) defined in the POTCAR file.
+Often, it is sufficient for ENCUT to be set at 1.3 * max([list of ENMAX and ENMIN from the POTCAR]).
+### `IBRION`
-- `IBRION`: difficult relaxation problems it is recommended to use the conjugate gradient algorithm (IBRION=2), which presently possesses the most reliable backup routines.
+difficult relaxation problems it is recommended to use the conjugate gradient algorithm (IBRION=2), which presently possesses the most reliable backup routines.
 IBRION = -1, The ions are not moved, but NSW outer loops are performed.
 In each outer loop the electronic degrees of freedom are re-optimized (for NSW>0 this obviously does not make much sense, except for test purposes).
 If no ionic update is required use NSW=0 instead
+### `ISTART`
+0 if new job, 1 for continuation jobs (i.e. band structure and DOS, which obtain CHGCAR from the SCF calculation)
+### `ISYM`
-- `ISYM`: whether or not to enforce symmetry upon relaxation.
+whether or not to enforce symmetry upon relaxation.
 If the desired symmetry is known (i.e. IISF = 2 IBRION = 2), then use ISIF 1 | 2 (2 is more efficiently parallelized).
 If the desired symmetry is not known (i.e. ISIF = 3), then use ISYM = 0.
-- `EDIFFG`: when positive, this is the condition to break the ionic relaxation loop when the change in energy is < EDIFF.
-When negative, this is the break condition when the total net force on an atom is < |EDIFFG|.
-A good rule of thumb is to select -EDIFFG no larger than 0.05 ev/Å, though in many cases this may be entirely too large, especially for flexible materials.
-MOF materials often use 0.03 eV/Å, whereas many recommend using 0.01 eV/Å. For vibrational calculations however, smaller forces on the atoms may have to be used instead, though this can greatly increase the computational time.
-0.001 eV/Å is more than low enough for phonon calculations, but will certainly take much longer.
+### `SIGMA`
+0.03 if system unknown (metal, cond, semicond), insulators/semiconductors = 0.1, metals = 0.05

 # Relaxations